 ODFW StreamNet performed routine maintenance and updates on existing core databases.
 In addition, efforts to improve overall agency data storage and flow from the field continued by ongoing development and maintenance of the ODFW Data Clearinghouse (DC), making Oregon's natural resource information more secure and accessible by providing a centralized storage and distribution service.
+During the year, 327 new and existing DC records were created and updated.
+In 2017, using partial funding from other sources, we initiated an effort to, where possible, improve the accuracy of, and migrate over 39,000 records from the old ODFW Library electronic bibliography into the DC in order to preserve this historic record of ODFW documents, and where possible provide access to digital copies of these documents.

-During the year, 39 new and existing records DC records were created and updated.
-StreamNet staff worked with ODFW Recovery Plan staff throughout the year to coordinate efficient exchange of CA and Recovery data to StreamNet and the ODFW Salmon & Steelhead Recovery Tracker, standardization, DES needs and changes, flow configuration and data sharing documents, metadata, and data system development.
-Through this relationship, and with other funding, Oregon updated and submitted Coastal coho natural origin spawner abundance estimates to StreamNet.
+Oregon StreamNet staff worked with ODFW Recovery Plan staff throughout the year to coordinate efficient exchange of CA and Recovery data to StreamNet and the ODFW Salmon & Steelhead Recovery Tracker, standardization, DES needs and changes, flow configuration and data sharing documents, metadata, and data system development.
+Through this relationship, and with other funding, Oregon updated and submitted Coastal coho natural origin spawner abundance and adult recruits per spawner estimates to StreamNet.
 The Lower Columbia (all species) and Coastal coho (other funding) DES data was also processed and uploaded to the ODFW Recovery Tracker public website.
-Enhancements to the data structure and user interface for Oregon's Trend database were primarily to more efficiently address Coordinated Assessment data needs, and to accommodate DES requirements.
+Enhancements to the data structure and user interface for Oregon's Trend database were primarily implemented to efficiently address Coordinated Assessment data needs, and to accommodate DES requirements.
 An integrated mapper data capture system was completed and incorporated into an existing web application.
-In time, this mapper could be expanded to enhance the flow of data from the field to NRIMP and StreamNet.
-Oregon access, update and creation of fish passage barrier data, and explored the potential to test this out more broadly across the basin.
+This mapper was expanded to enhance the flow of data from the field to NRIMP and StreamNet.
+Oregon StreamNet continued refining and various software and web map applications for supporting mobile data access, update and creation of fish passage barrier data, and explored the potential to test this out more broadly across the basin.

-Oregon StreamNet's server infrastructure and application migration to .NET 4.6, Visual Studio 2013, Windows Server 2012 and SQL Server 2012 continued.
-Windows 10 upgrades were performed on all eligible machines.
-Processes to mitigate against catastrophic failures were updated.
+Oregon StreamNet's server infrastructure and application were updated to .NET 4.6, Visual Studio 2017, Windows 10, Windows Server 2012 R2 and SQL Server 2012, modern Microsoft technologies with long-term support.
+In addition, a plan was developed to increase capacity of the infrastructure through 2021 as needed.

 WDFW focused some SN resources on the building, testing and refinement of several systems to store data captured from field biologists and analyzed by regional biologists.
 Database systems under development and implementation include those for adult age and scales; traps, weirs and surveys; spawning ground surveys; and juvenile migration.
 These systems are being developed with the intent of holding BPA project data in a secure and transferable location and informing the CA indicator data sets as well as the standard StreamNet data sets.
 These data sets are being prototyped at WDFW headquarters and in Washington's Lower Columbia Region, but will eventually be rolled out to other regions statewide.
-Additionally, WDFW has been concentrating resources, when available, to the development of our Salmon Conservation Reporting Engine (SCORE) which will enable on-demand data access via services from the data.wa.gov open data platform.
-Contingent on funding, we anticipate further development of these and other systems in 2016.
+Additionally, WDFW has been concentrating resources, when available, to the development of our Salmon Conservation Reporting Engine (SCoRE) which will enable on-demand data access via services from the data.wa.gov open data platform.
+Contingent on funding, we anticipate further development of these and other systems in 2017.